 39.7.1.8 Storage Resource Option

-For storage resources participating as Non-Generator Resources, the storage resource option will calculate the Default Energy Bid by selecting the maximum of (1) the sum of the expected energy cost and the variable storage operation cost and, (2) the storage opportunity cost.
+For storage resources participating as Non-Generator Resources, the storage resource option will calculate the Default Energy Bid by selecting the maximum of (1) the sum of the expected energy cost and the variable operations costs for storage resources and, (2) the storage opportunity cost.
 The calculation is completed by adding ten percent (10%) to the value.
 To calculate the Default Energy Bid, the CAISO will use the PMin, PMax, Run Times, and other charging and discharging parameters registered in the Master File.

 The expected energy cost represents the average cost to procure the amount of energy needed to charge the resource during the lowest-priced continuous block of time such that the resource can discharge completely, accounting for the resource’s charging duration and round-trip efficiency, and excluding losses.
 To calculate this component in the Day-Ahead Market, the CAISO will use the average price of Energy during the lowest priced hours based upon the final Energy Supply Bids from the MPM process at the relevant PNode, not to be below $0/MWh.
 To calculate this component in the Real-Time Market, the CAISO will use the average price of Energy during the lowest priced hours based upon the LMP from the IFM at the relevant PNode on the Trading Day, not to be below $0/MWh.

+The variable operations costs for storage resources represents the variable costs of operating a storage resource beyond its designed daily cycling range, submitted by the Scheduling Coordinator in $/MWh.
+The CAISO will publish a default variable operations cost for storage resources in the Business Practice Manual.
+The CAISO will assess the default variable operations cost for storage resources set forth in its Business Practice Manual at least every three years through a stakeholder process.
+The CAISO’s assessment will reflect relevant factors that may include the amount of time elapsed since the default values were assessed, changes in technologies or cost profiles of resources, and applicable inflation rates.

+The CAISO may undertake or rely on additional studies reflecting variable operations costs for storage resources to inform these updates.
+The CAISO’s assessment will be included in the stakeholder process and stakeholders will be able to comment on the assessment.
+The CAISO will publish an updated default variable operations cost for storage resources in the Business Practice Manual.

-The variable storage operation cost represents the variable costs of operating a storage resource beyond its designed daily cycling range, submitted by the Scheduling Coordinator in $/MWh.
-The CAISO will validate the storage operation cost based on manufacturer warranty, available data, and supporting documentation submitted by the Scheduling Coordinator.
-The storage opportunity cost represents the opportunity cost of being dispatched during lower-priced intervals, equal to the cost of Energy the resource could discharge during the highest-priced continuous block, accounting for the resource’s discharge duration.
+Alternatively, Scheduling Coordinators may submit a value in $/MWh for purposes of seeking a negotiated variable operations cost for a storage resource and the CAISO will validate the value based on whether the costs represent variable costs of operating a storage resource beyond its designed daily cycling range, manufacturer warranty, available data, and supporting documentation submitted by the Scheduling Coordinator.
+The storage opportunity cost represents the value of preserving energy for discharge during higher-priced intervals instead of being dispatched in lower-priced intervals.
+It is calculated as the value of the Energy the resource could discharge during the highest-priced continuous time block, taking into account the resource's maximum discharge duration.
 To calculate this component in the Day-Ahead Market, the CAISO will use the lowest price of Energy during the highest priced period over which the resource could have discharged, based upon advisory prices from the Market Power Mitigation process at the relevant PNode.
 To calculate this component in the Real-Time Market, the CAISO will use the lowest price of Energy during the highest priced period over which the resource could have discharged, based upon the LMP from the IFM at the relevant PNode on the Trading Day.